lazysquirrellabs/blog/archive.md

 permalink: /archive
 ---

-Here are the blogs posts so far, grouped by category and subject.
+Here are the blogs posts published so far, grouped by category and subject.
 We write mainly about game development, but are also quite interested in functional programming .

 ## Game Development
 ### Unity deep dives